johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 Here, we're creating a new instance of our User model, and then mapping database object properties like `newUser.github.id` to the information sent back by the GitHub API (`profile.id`).
 Note that we are setting the `nbrClicks.clicks` value to `0` so that every new user begins with the 0 clicks property.
 Finally, we insert this information into the database with `newUser.save(...)`, passing our user information back to Passport with `return done(null, newUser)`.

 This is far and away the most complicated part of integrating authentication and authorization.
-If it's still a bit fuzzy, please reach out to me on Twitter or via Email and we can discuss.
+If it's still a bit fuzzy, please reach out to me on Twitter and we can discuss.
 Let's move on, shall we?

 ### Further Server-Side Controller Modifications